RagedUnicorn/docker-jenkins/README.md

 ```

 This will prevent the depending container from starting up until this service is in a healthy state.

+## Development

+To debug the container and get more insight into the container use the `docker-compose.dev.yml` configuration.

 ```
 docker-compose -f docker-compose.dev.yml up -d